Grouping is probably one of the first tools that you’d learn in a graphic design class because it’s important to keep your work organized.

-I have been working as a graphic designer for almost nine years now.
-From creating brand logos to illustrations and graphics, I always group my objects.
-I mean, it’s a must.
+I have been using Adobe Illustrator for over ten years now.
+From creating logos to digital illustrations and graphics, I always group my objects at some point during the workflow.

 I can’t imagine moving around the objects on your logo one by one.
 Technically, you can select all objects and move, but grouping is just easier and ensure it looks the same.